Thisara Perera: ODI career

 Perera made his international debut for Sri Lanka in December 2009, in a late call-up to play in an ODI against India in Kolkata.
 He took his first five-wicket haul in international cricket in August 2010, earning him the player of the match award in an ODI victory over India.
 He took five wickets in an ODI against Australia on the same tour.

 Perera was a member of Sri Lanka's squad for the 2011 Cricket World Cup in Sri Lanka, India and Bangladesh.
 He was part of the team defeated in the final of the tournament by India, scoring 22 not out off ten deliveries and taking the wicket of Gautam Gambhir.
-He was not selected for the Test series against Pakistan later in the year, being retained only for the ODI and Twenty20 sides, but was recalled to the Test team for the end-of-year tour of South Africa He played two ODIs on the tour and scored his first half-century in the format—69 not out off 44 balls—to help Sri Lanka to victory in the fourth of the five-match series in Kimberley.
+He was not selected for the Test series against Pakistan later in the year, being retained only for the ODI and Twenty20 teams, but was recalled to the Test team for the end-of-year tour of South Africa He played two ODIs on the tour and scored his first half-century in the format—69 not out off 44 balls—to help Sri Lanka to victory in the fourth of the five-match series in Kimberley.
 In the 2nd ODI of 2012 series between Pakistan and Sri Lanka, he done brilliant late-order hitting and became first ever person to take 6 wickets against Pakistan in an ODI - his career best.
 This performance won him the Man of the Match as well.
 In the 4th ODI of the same series, he shocked Pakistan by taking a hat-trick and managing a run-out in his maiden over took the wicket of saajid and became first Sri Lankan to register a hat-trick against Pakistan.

 Perera also has the record for the highest ODI score for Sri Lanka when batting at number 9 position or lower when he scored unbeaten 80 runs.

 On 5 January 2019, in the second ODI against New Zealand, Perera scored his first century in ODIs, when he made 140 runs from 74 balls.
 It was the fastest century against New Zealand in ODIs, coming from 57 balls.
-Perera also scored thirteen sixes in his innings, the most by a Sri Lankan batsman in an ODI, and the most sixes by a batsman on the losing side in an ODI match.
+Perera also scored thirteen sixes in his innings, the most by a Sri Lankan batsman in an ODI, and the most sixes by a batsman on the losing team in an ODI match.

 Test career

 He was selected in Sri Lanka's Test squad for a series against England.
 He made his debut in the first Test of the series at Sophia Gardens, Cardiff.
 In an innings defeat, he scored 25 and 20 with the bat and took no wickets.
-He was not selected for the Test series against Pakistan later in the year, being retained only for the ODI and Twenty20 sides, but was recalled to the Test team for the end-of-year tour of South Africa.
+He was not selected for the Test series against Pakistan later in the year, being retained only for the ODI and Twenty20 teams, but was recalled to the Test team for the end-of-year tour of South Africa.
 He played in all three Tests of the tour, scoring 81 runs and taking five wickets.